 In principle individuals earning up to £150,000 per annum are allowed to pay a maximum of £40,000 into their pension fund and qualify for tax relief although in practice those earning over £110,000 may have their allowance reduced.
 The £40,000 limit includes anything paid into the pension fund by the individual, their employer and any third party.
 There are rules on unused allowances from previous tax years that may be carried forward.

-Effective 6 April 2017 if an individual flexibly accesses a money purchase pension (for example a pension fund in drawdown) the annual allowance is reduced to £4,000 per annum (Update -3 May 2017 – This change has been dropped by the treasury but may well be re-instated at some point in the future.
+Effective 6 April 2017 if an individual accesses a money purchase pension (for example a pension fund in drawdown) the annual allowance is reduced to £4,000 per annum (Update -3 May 2017 – This change has been dropped by the treasury but may well be re-instated at some point in the future.
 The allowance has returned to a limit of £10,000 per annum).
 The rules on how the Annual Allowance limit is applied (and who is exempt) are complex and if concerned it is best to take professional advice.

 Inheritance Tax – Main Residence Nil Rate Band

 The Main residence nil rate band may be set off against the value of the estate from April 2017.
-In tax year 2017-18 the family home allowance will be £100,000, increasing thereafter at £25,000 per year to a maximum of £175,000 in tax year 2020-21.
+In the tax year 2017-18 the family home allowance will be £100,000, increasing thereafter at £25,000 per year to a maximum of £175,000 in the tax year 2020-21.
 Thereafter, the main residence nil rate band will increase with the Consumer Prices Index (CPI).

 The rules surrounding Inheritance Tax are complicated so if it is an area of concern it is best to take appropriate financial advice.